 In contrast, a new mattress which is well suited to your body will offer the correct balance between comfort and proper spinal support.
 This allows your back to truly rest while you are asleep.
-If you are not sure which brand or type of mattress to buy in Singapore, this article on mattress buying guide will help you.
+If you are not sure which brand or type of mattress to buy in Singapore, this article on mattress buying guide

 Beware of labels like "Orthopaedic"

-Don't make the mistake of assuming that just because a mattress is labelled "orthopaedic" that it is automatically going to help relieve your back pain.
+Don't make the mistake of assuming that just because a mattress is labeled "orthopaedic" that it is automatically going to help relieve your back pain.
 The truth is that there is no industry standard, requirement or any specific test that a mattress has to pass in order to be labelled "orthopaedic".

 Reputable orthopaedic mattresses have indeed been designed with the goal of supporting the joints and spine to relieve pain.
 But unfortunately mattresses from less reputable manufacturers have been labelled "orthopaedic" purely as a marketing ploy, resulting in a higher price tag but without any real benefit to you.
 As a result, even the savvy consumer now finds it difficult to distinguish a truly orthopaedic mattress from one merely labelled as such.